Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 03 - ci-cd-s3/03 README.md

 ### Prerequisites

 - A secure static website hosted on Amazon S3, distributed via CloudFront, with domain management through Route 53 and SSL/TLS certificates from ACM.
-See the separate guide for initial setup details.
+See **Level 02** for initial setup details.
 - A source code repository (AWS CodeCommit, GitHub, or GitLab) containing your static website files and configuration files (like `buildspec.yml`).

 ### Step 1: Set Up a Source Code Repository